Kickblip/wyatthansen.dev/README.md

 `public/*`: This directory contains all the static assets of the website.

 `public/covers/*`: This is where the thumbnails for posts are kept.
-They are matched to the post title
+They are matched to the post title.

-`public/images/*`: The somewhat confusingly named `images` directory is for images within the posts
+`public/images/*`: The somewhat confusingly named `images` directory is for images within the posts.

-**Bonus Tip:** use `/app/page.tsx` to edit the homepage and use `/app/posts/[...slug]/page.tsx` to edit a post page
+**Bonus Tip:** use `/app/page.tsx` to edit the homepage and use `/app/posts/[...slug]/page.tsx` to edit a post page.

 # My Version